In the Rehabilitation, Reintegration & Recovery space

 The connection between depression and sleep issues is profound.
 Those experiencing insomnia, for instance, face a tenfold increase in the likelihood of developing depression compared to those enjoying restful sleep.

 Moreover, among individuals battling depression, a staggering 75% struggle with either falling asleep or staying asleep.
+Learning how to start curing sleep disorders and seeking help early can improve both sleep quality and mental health.

 Sleep disorders occur when there’s a disturbance in your body’s natural rhythm of sleep and wakefulness.
 Various factors can trigger this disruption, and the cause varies depending on the type of sleep disorder you’re experiencing.